Zero Day ClockLive

 What is TTE?

-Time-to-Exploit (TTE) measures the elapsed time between when a vulnerability is publicly disclosed and when a confirmed exploit becomes available.
-A negative TTE means the vulnerability was exploited before public disclosure — a true zero-day.
+Time-to-Exploit (TTE) measures the elapsed time between when a vulnerability is publicly disclosed (NVD publication date) and when the first confirmed in-the-wild exploitation signal was observed.

 CISA KEV